Davezacofficial/MemeBot/README.md

 ### Steps

-- Replace `pythonmemebot` with the username of IG account you want to use and put your password in *password.txt*
+- Replace `pythonmemebot` with the username of IG account you want to use and put your password in *password.txt*.
+Here we are putting the password in a separate file to prevent the password from getting leaked.
 ```py
 bot = Bot()
 bot.login (username = "pythonmemebot", password = PASS)